Priyadarsini Research

-Explore the distinguished career of Dr. K. Indira Priyadarsini, an acclaimed scientist with over 36 years of pioneering research at the Bhabha Atomic Research Centre (BARC), where she served as Head of the Chemistry Division.
-Her expertise spans Radiation Chemistry, Bio-inorganic Chemistry, Antioxidants, and the development of Radioprotectors and Nutraceuticals.
-Recognized globally, including ranking among Stanford's Top 2% Scientists, her work continues to influence basic sciences and translational research through roles like DAE Raja Ramanna Fellow and Visiting Senior Professor at UM-DAE CEBS.
+Explore the distinguished career of Dr. K. Indira Priyadarsini, an acclaimed scientist with over 36 years of pioneering research at the Bhabha Atomic Research Centre (BARC).
+Her expertise spans Radiation Chemistry, Bio-inorganic Chemistry, Antioxidants, and translational work in Nutraceuticals and Radioprotectors.

 Biography

-Dr. K. Indira Priyadarsini (FNASc, FRSC) embarked on her scientific journey at the Bhabha Atomic Research Centre (BARC) on August 1st, 1983, joining the Chemistry Division as a Scientific Officer (C) after completing the rigorous 26th batch of the BARC Training School (Chemistry, 1982-1983).
+Dr. K. Indira Priyadarsini (FNASc, FRSC) embarked on her scientific journey at the Bhabha Atomic Research Centre (BARC) on 1 August 1983, joining the Chemistry Division after completing the 26th batch of the BARC Training School (Chemistry, 1982–1983).

 She earned her M.Sc. in Chemistry from Andhra University (1981) and her Ph.D. in Physical Chemistry from Mumbai University (1990).
-Her international experience includes a prestigious European Communities Marie-Curie Post-Doctoral Fellowship at the Gray Lab Cancer Research Centre, UK (February 1995 - December 1995).
+Her international experience includes a Marie-Curie Post-Doctoral Fellowship at the Gray Lab Cancer Research Centre, UK (Feb–Dec 1995).

 Research Excellence